 If you can’t afford truffles, you indulge in truffade, say the inhabitants of the Auvergne, notoriously among the coldest and most rugged areas of France.
-Often served with sausages, truffade is a potato cake flavored with bacon and laden with cheese as a buttress against the worst weather.
-Nippy Cantal is the local hard cheese, and Gruyère may be substituted.–Anne Willan
+Often served with sausages, truffade is a potato cake recipe flavored with bacon and laden with cheese as a buttress against the worst weather.
+Nippy Cantal is the local hard cheese, although Gruyère may be substituted.–Anne Willan

-LC Pan It Note
+LC The Perfect Pan Note

 French Potato Pancake Recipe

 - 10 M